Battle of Nantwich: Parliamentarian moves

 Sir Thomas Fairfax and his father Lord Fairfax had been besieged in Hull in the second half of 1643.
 As Thomas's cavalry were of little use in a siege, they were ferried across the River Humber to reinforce Parliamentarian cavalry from the Eastern Association of counties, commanded by Oliver Cromwell.
 Together, they had won several victories, culminating in the Battle of Winceby, which secured most of Lincolnshire for Parliament.

 In response to Brereton's urgent appeal for reinforcements, the Committee of Both Kingdoms (the Parliamentarian body with Scottish Covenanter representation which was responsible for the conduct of the war) ordered Thomas Fairfax to proceed to Manchester.
 On 29 December 1643, Thomas set out to cross the Pennines in harsh winter weather with 1,800 cavalry.
 On arriving at Manchester, he found the infantry of the Parliamentarian garrison to be so ragged that he reportedly burst into tears.
-Nevertheless, Byron set out from Manchester on 21 January 1644 to relieve Nantwich.
+Nevertheless, Fairfax set out from Manchester on 21 January 1644 to relieve Nantwich.
 He was accompanied by Brereton, and their force eventually numbered 1,800 cavalry, 500 dragoons, 2,500 infantry and a few hundred poorly-equipped "cudgellers".

 Battle

+At the time, Nantwich was an important town, significant for its salt production and tanning industry.
+Despite the fact that Queen Elizabeth I had supported a successful country-wide appeal to help fund the rebuilding of the town after a disastrous fire, which had destroyed most of the town 80 years previously, Nantwich was a Parliamentarian stronghold.

-At the time, Nantwich was little more than a large village which lay astride the River Weaver, which normally was a stream 20 ft wide.
+The town lay astride the River Weaver, which was normally a stream 20 ft wide.
 The Parliamentarians held the Chester Road Bridge in the town, but the Beam Bridge about 0.5 mi to the north was open and available to the Royalists.
 Byron's headquarters were at Acton, about 1 mi to the west of Nantwich.
 His regiments were quartered in a circle around the town sheltering where they could in a countryside covered in snow.

 On 24 January, Fairfax's force scattered a small Royalist force which attempted to bar the road to Nantwich at Delamere Forest.
 Byron decided to maintain the siege, but the next day there was a sudden thaw which caused the Weaver to rise in spate.
 Byron ordered his infantry and artillery to move to the west bank of the Weaver around Acton, where the ground was drier.
 The Beam Bridge and a ferry to its north, however, were then swept away by the floodwater while Byron and his cavalry force of 1,800 were still on the east bank.
 He was forced to march 6 mi by means of another bridge at Minshull Vernon to support his infantry at Acton.